 My work uses reflective nostalgia to present the animals in my own fantasy of an imagined place and time.
 The unexpected combination of such contrasting timelines questions reality, and rekindles a childlike fascination with the natural world.
 My sculptures are the scale of toys and stuffed animals that are reminiscent of my own childhood.
 The element of humor and irony in each interaction is a playful approach to animal intelligence, and mirrors the joy that I find in learning about them.

 Ariel Bowman was raised in Dallas, Texas where her parents are both artists.
 Growing up, she spent a lot of time outside with animals.
 The undeveloped woodlands that surrounded her childhood home inspired her to create art that focused on the natural world.
 As a sculptor, Ariel works in clay and bronze using a variety of mixed media techniques.

 Clay is the most influential material that Ariel has worked with.
 She earned her Bachelors of Fine Arts degree from Kansas City Art Institute majoring in ceramics.
-While in school she studied abroad at the International Ceramics Studio in Hungary, and was awarded the Regina K. Brown NCECA undergraduate Fellowship.
+While in school she studied abroad at the International Ceramics Studio in Hungary.
+She has received both the Undergraduate and Graduate Fellowships from NCECA.
 Ariel has been an artist in residence at the Armory Art Center and her work has been collected by the Kamm Teapot Foundation, the Belger Arts Center, and the Kolva-Sullivan Collection.
 She is currently working towards her Masters of Fine Arts degree in ceramics at the University of Florida.